Index

 I love you

 This worm also bore the names Loveletter and The Love Bug.
-He was hiding a malicious VBS scriptfake love letter.
+He was hiding a malicious VBS script behind a fake love letter.
 This script allowed the spread of this worm through a massive spread through Outlook.
 It added keys in the registry allowing it to start every time Windows starts.
 It was inserted in the files * .JPG, * .JPEG, * .VBS, * .VBE, * .JS, * .JSE, * .CSS, * .WSH, * .SCT, * .DOC * .HTA and renamed them by adding .VBS

 ILOVEYOU first infected the Philippines, then almost all of Asia, Europe, Africa and the Americas.
-It spread over four days on more than 3.1 million machines worldwide

 I love you infected 10% of computers connected to the Internet : approximately $ 5 billion in estimated damages.